gbinal/p-o-d.github.com/schema.md

 Related Documents   | Related documents such as technical information about a dataset, developer documentation, etc.                                                                                            | references
 Size                | The size of the downloadable dataset.                                                                                                         | size
 Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. | landingPage
-RSS Feed            | URL for an RSS feed that provides access to the dataset.                                                                                     d`  | feed
+RSS Feed            | URL for an RSS feed that provides access to the dataset.                                                                                      | feed
 System of Records   | URL to the System of Records related to this dataset. | systemOfRecords